 - An employee who becomes eligible for FMLA on September 1, 2010 does not have an established FMLA twelve (12) month period until the employee requests this leave for a particular purpose. - Pursuant to an appropriate first request, the above employee goes on a FMLA on January 15, 2011.
 This employee's twelve (12) month leave period runs from January 15, 2011 to January 14, 2012.
-On January 15, 2012, or any date thereafter, the employee is eligible for a second twelve (12) weeks of FMLA, provided that the employee has worked 1250 hours during the previous twelve (12) months.
+On January 15, 2012, or any date thereafter, the employee is eligible for a second twelve (12) weeks of FMLA, provided that the employee has worked 1250 hours during the previous twelve (12) months. - In addition to FMLA twelve (12) weeks of unpaid leave, and in accordance with Tenn.
+Code § 4-21-408, eligible employees who give three (3) months' advance notice may elect supplementary absence for an additional four (4) weeks, not to exceed four (4) months, for adoption, pregnancy, childbirth and nursing an infant.

 An employee's entitlement to an FMLA leave for the birth or placement of a child expires twelve (12) months after the birth or placement.
 The right to take FMLA applies equally to male and female employees.
 A father, as well as a mother, can take family leave for the birth, placement, or adoption or foster care of a child.
-An expectant mother may take FMLA before the birth of a child for prenatal care or if her condition makes her unable to work.
+An expectant mother may take FMLA before the birth of a child for prenatal care or if her their condition makes her their unable to work.
 In any case in which husband and wife are both employees of Anderson County Government, the combined (total) number of workweeks of leave entitlement under this policy is twelve (12) weeks during any twelve (12) month period.